jmoraispk/DeepMIMO/docs/api/database.md

 DeepMIMO API leverages B2 buckets, which are globally available and provide an excellent distribution network for both uploads and downloads worldwide.

-Some operations in the DeepMIMO Database API require an API key, which can be obtained from the [Contribute dashboard](https://deepmimo.net/dashboard) on the DeepMIMO website.
-You will need to create a Google account to access this dashboard.
-While search and download operations typically do not require an API key, if these endpoints are abused it will be necessary to enforce keys for such functions as well.

 ## Search

 The search functionality allows you to find scenarios in the DeepMIMO database based on various parameters.